AnshMittal1811/PneumoniaDetection/README.md

 # PneumoniaDetection

-Research paper depicting these results has already been accepted in MDPI Sensors Special Issue "Machine Learning for Biomedical Imaging and Sensing"
+Research paper depicting these results has already been accepted in MDPI Sensors Special Issue "Machine Learning for Biomedical Imaging and Sensing".
+The link for the paper: https://www.mdpi.com/1424-8220/20/4/1068
-.